David Ferrier: Life

 Ferrier had succeeded in demonstrating, in a spectacular manner, that the low intensity faradic stimulation of the cortex in both animal species indicated a rather precise and specific map for motor functions.
 The same areas, upon being lesioned, caused the loss of the functions which were elicited by stimulation.
-Ferrier was also able to demonstrate that the high-intensity stimulation of motor cortical areas caused repetitive movements in the neck, face and members which were highly evocative of epileptic fits seen by neurologists in human beings and animals, which probably were due to a spread of the focus of stimulation, an interpretation very much in line with Jacksonanian thought.
+Ferrier was also able to demonstrate that the high-intensity stimulation of motor cortical areas caused repetitive movements in the neck, face and limbs which were highly evocative of epileptic fits seen by neurologists in human beings and animals, which probably were due to a spread of the focus of stimulation, an interpretation very much in line with Jacksonanian thought.

-These – and other investigations in the same line – resulted in international fame for Ferrier and assured his permanent place as one of the greatest experimental neurologists.
+These - and other investigations in the same line - resulted in international fame for Ferrier and assured his permanent place as one of the greatest experimental neurologists.

 In June 1876, he was elected a Fellow of the Royal Society at the age of 33 and Fellow of the Royal College of Physicians the following year.
 He was also the first physiologist to make an audacious (if scientifically incorrect) transposition of cortical maps obtained in monkeys to the human brain.
 This proposal soon led to practical consequences in neurology and neurosurgery.

 A Scottish surgeon, Sir William Macewen (1848–1924), and two English physicians (clinical neurologist Hughes Bennett, and Rickman J. Godlee) demonstrated in 1884, that it was possible to use a precise clinical examination to determine the possible site of a tumor or lesion in the brain, by observing its effects on the side and extension of alterations in motor and sensory functions.
 This method of functional neurological mapping is still used today.
 Jackson and Ferrier were present at the first operation performed by Godlee on 25 November 1884.
 Godlee was a nephew of the eminent physician Sir Joseph Lister (1827–1912), the discoverer of surgical antisepsis.

 Practical results of animal research were used to justify Ferrier before a noisy public persecution carried out by antivivisectionist societies against him and other scientists, who were accused of inhumane use of animals for experimental medicine.
+The case, in 1881, saw his acquittal.

 In 1892, Ferrier was one of the founding members of the National Society for the Employment of Epileptics (now the National Society for Epilepsy), along with Sir William Gowers and John Hughlings Jackson.

+He received a knighthood in 1911.

 Death

 He died of pneumonia on 19 March 1928 in London.
-He left a widow, Constance (née Waterlow, sister of painter Ernest Albert Waterlow), and a son and daughter.
+He left a widow, Constance (née Waterlow, sister of painter Ernest Albert Waterlow), they had a son and daughter; several of his scientific papers were illustrated by Waterlow.
 His son Claude was a well-known architect.

+The Royal Society created the Ferrier Medal and lectureship in his honour; it is still running in 2025.